-This ordinance, adopted pursuant to the authority of RSA 674:16, shall be known as the Town of Greenville Floodplain Development Ordinance.
-The regulations in this ordinance shall overlay and supplement the regulations in the Town of Greenville Zoning Ordinance, and shall be considered part of the Zoning Ordinance for purposes of administration and appeals under state law.
+This ordinance adopted pursuant to the authority of RSA 674:16, shall be known as the Town of Greenville Floodplain Development Ordinance.
+The regulations in this ordinance shall overlay and supplement the regulations in the Town of Greenville Zoning Ordinance and shall be considered part of the Zoning Ordinance for purposes of administration and appeals under state law.
 If any provision of this ordinance differs or appears to conflict with any provision of the Zoning Ordinance or other ordinance or regulation, the provision imposing the greater restriction or more stringent standard shall be controlling.

-The following regulations in this ordinance shall apply to all lands designated as special flood hazard areas by the Federal Emergency Management Agency (FEMA) in its "Flood Insurance Study for the Town of Greenville, N.H." together with the associated Flood Insurance Rate Maps dated May 19, 1981 which are declared to be a part of this ordinance and are hereby incorporated by reference.
+The following regulations in this ordinance shall apply to all lands designated as special flood hazard areas by the Federal Emergency Management Agency (FEMA) in its "Flood Insurance Study for the County of Hillsborough N.H." dated September 25, 2009, or as amended, together with the associated Flood Insurance Rate Maps dated September 25, 2009 or as amended which are declared to be a part of this ordinance and are hereby incorporated by reference.